 Identifying Bats in Your Home

-Most of you may be asking yourselves, ‘how do I even know if I have a bat problem?’.
+You may be asking yourself, ‘how do I even know if I have a bat problem?’.
 If you want to know whether or not there are bats in your home, go outside right after the sun sets, and just before it becomes dark (sometime between 5pm-7pm).
 While the sky is still light, position yourself towards your home and watch.
 If you see any bats emerging, you most likely have bats roosting inside.
 If you see any bats, do not plug any holes or cracks you may see.
 This will block the bats in and force them into your living areas, worsening the severity of the problem.

 The Bat Removal Process